kailash-manasarovar/statement/docs/timeline/2024/october.md

     - I have experienced pain like this (although not as intense) continuously while I'm in my flat in Dénia since, probably, January 2023.
     - I can describe it as a dull backache at my kidney area on the right and left side that starts about midday and gets worse until I have to lie down for a bit.

-- My urine becomes extremely frothy and it was fine the week before in Fatima.
+- My urine becomes extremely frothy and it was fine the week before in Fátima.

 ![Frothy urine](../../content/images/frothy%20urine.png)

 - I really feel like I'm being poisoned over this week in my flat, and quite intensely too.
 - Someone wants me to get seriously sick and/or possibly die.
 - If my dad did not have an accident on the 1st of November, and I had to rush back to London, I believe that Domingo's family may have made good on their threats and killed me via poisoning.
-- I believe everyone knew this was planned and intended; the [angry man and his wife in his car as I'm leaving for Fatima](#fatima-20-26th-october), the [L'Amistat band](#vidal-sastre-sanchez-hornero-collects-a-generalitat-award-at-the-palau-darts-in-valencia) who may be offering some sort of alibi, even my bosses at [Polygon](#polygon-fires-the-whole-writing-team) who clearly only intended to fire me for dubious reasons.
+- I believe everyone knew this was planned and intended; the [angry man and his wife in his car as I'm leaving for Fátima](#fatima-20-26th-october), the [L'Amistat band](#vidal-sastre-sanchez-hornero-collects-a-generalitat-award-at-the-palau-darts-in-valencia) who may be offering some sort of alibi, even my bosses at [Polygon](#polygon-fires-the-whole-writing-team) who clearly only intended to fire me for dubious reasons.
 - How did everyone know?
 Is that part of the porn-soap-opera too?
 Did the audience have constant access to my home cameras and see people come in and interfere with my bathroom products?
 - I take some samples of water and items related to the air vents to London in the hope that the police will one day find things serious enough to investigate and I will have evidence for them to analyze.
 - There is another warning and condemnation about poisoning given via a fake account on Halloween night, the 1st November.